Illinois Smog Check / Emissions Test

 Vehicle owners with Illinois registered vehicles that do not pass their emissions test and who are unable to afford the emissions-related repairs required to pass Illinois’s vehicle testing requirements can apply for a one-year waiver in order to extend the due date to comply with the requirements and renew their Illinois vehicle registration.
 This Economic Hardship Extension can be granted only if the applicant meets all of the eligibility criteria:

-- The vehicle in question must have not passed an emissions test.
+- The vehicle in question must not have passed an emissions test.
 “Reject” or “no communication” does not count as a failure.

-- Receipts and estimates for repairs done on the vehicle can not be dated older than five months of the vehicle’s registration expiration date and must total at least $225.
+- Receipts and estimates for repairs done on the vehicle cannot be dated older than five months of the vehicle’s registration expiration date and must total at least $225.
 Receipts will not be accepted for brakes, exhaust systems, hoses, or belts.

 - Repairs and estimates must be performed by recognized repair technicians.
-These are automotive repair professionals who work for an automotive repair business recognized by the state or nationally, and/or who has professional certifications in emissions-related automotive repairs.Receipts and estimates must also be on the repair technicians business’ letterhead, work order, or invoice, and be signed and dated.
-The document can include the cost for parts, services/labor, and diagnostic fees.
+These are automotive repair professionals who work for an automotive repair business recognized by the state or nationally, and/or who have professional certifications in emissions-related automotive repairs.Receipts and estimates must also be on the repair technicians business’ letterhead, work order, or invoice, and be signed and dated.
+The document can include the cost of parts, services/labor, and diagnostic fees.
 Handwritten estimates will not be accepted.

 - Owners performing the work themselves can only submit estimates for the cost of the parts.Parts can only be for emissions-related repairs, the estimate can be a receipt from an auto parts store or an estimate on a business invoice for parts from a recognized auto repair facility.

 - The vehicle owner must not have applied for a Hardship waiver previously for the current vehicle in question.
 Or, if they have in the past done so, the vehicle must have previously past its inspection before applying for and receiving another Hardship waiver.